IndiePass/indiepass-desktop/README.md

 ## Installation

-See the releases page: https://github.com/swentel/indigenous-desktop/releases
+See the releases page: https://github.com/marksuth/indigenous-desktop/releases

-## Token generation in Wordpress
+## Token generation in WordPress

-When you generate a token on Wordpress and using Aperture as your Microsub server, make sure the 'me' value of the token is set to the same as used in Aperture.
+When you generate a token on WordPress and using Aperture as your Microsub server, make sure the 'me' value of the token is set to the same as used in Aperture.
 Usually, this is just the URL of your website.
 To make sure that the 'me' value is set to that, fill in the Website on your profile